This equipment is available for use within the Library only.

 Additionally, the Mildred F. Sawyer Library offers in-class sessions and Web-based, self-paced instruction modules to help students effectively and efficiently search, retrieve and evaluate information, and use it ethically.
 We encourage faculty to contact us about Library Instruction for any class including a research component.

-The contiguous Sawyer Library seats 450 students in several seating areas and seating styles.
+The Sawyer Library seats 500 students in several seating areas and seating styles.
 The 9th floor Library Commons has additional study rooms, tables, and comfortable chairs.

 Individual study carrels and tables are located throughout the library on a first come, first served basis.
 Carrels and tables provide easy access to an electrical outlet and a wired network jack for each seat.

-There are twenty group study rooms on the third and fourth floors; the thirteen six-seat group study rooms can be reserved via a reservation link from the library's home page.
-Video (VHS/DVD) technology and dataports are available in the group study rooms.
-Go to the Circulation Desk if dry erase markers and erasers are needed for the whiteboards in the rooms.
+There are twenty-seven group study rooms on the third and fourth floors; the 20 six-seat group study rooms can be reserved via a reservation link from the library's home page.
+HDTV monitors and dataports are available in many of the group study rooms.
 A limited number of projectors for use inside the group study rooms is available from the Circulation Desk.

 There are also reading areas with comfortable seating throughout the library.
 The Granary Reading Rooms, located on each floor, includes lounge seating and working fireplaces, with views of the adjacent burial ground and Tremont Street.